 Battery Barely Lasts a Full Day

 Apple Watch’s battery would hardly last a full day after an extensive use.
-A look at the early reviews that have come from many experts suggest you that you would have to hunt for power source more often to keep your watch charged up.
+A look at the early reviews that have come from many experts suggests you that you would have to hunt for power source more often to keep your watch charged up.
 It’s really not becoming of a device that will cost you so much.

 As compared to other less expensive smartwatches, Apple Watch’s battery life struggles.